-1. Go to Applications > Utilities > Disk Utility.
+1. Go to Finder > Applications > Utilities > Disk Utility.

-2. Select the external hard drive and click "Erase" on the top.
+2. Select the external hard drive and click Erase on the top toolbar.

-3. Provide the required details including a name and format to format the drive.
+3. Provide the required details including a name, a format, and a scheme.

-If the external hard drive still doesn't work on Mac, it's probably that the external hard drive has been damaged physically.
+If the external hard drive still doesn't work on Mac after reformatting, it's very possible that the external hard drive has been damaged physically.
 You have to send it to a local service center or replace it with a new one.

 Disk Utility's First Aid repairing process doesn't fail on external hard drives only.
 It could happen to any external disks including pen drives, SD cards, memory sticks, etc. As a result, if you come cross First Aid operation failure on any external disks, this post can still be very helpful.